lyanlin96/ansible-galaxy-fortiadc-sphinxdoc-qa/docs/gen/fadcos_waf_api_discovery_child_security_rule.rst

 Synopsis
 --------
-- Configure the child security rules of WAF API Discovery profiles
+- Configure security rules of an API discovery policy